May 20th to June 17th, 2020

 2. Your submission must be NO LONGER THAN 4 PAGES (not counting title page, if you include one) and must be in standard industry format.
 Submissions longer than 4 pages will be disqualified.
 Submissions that cheat the margins will be disqualified.

-3. E-mail your submission to us in PDF format no later than midnight Pacific time Monday, June 8th (Week Three Deadline) at [email protected].
-Put WRITERCIZES Week Three in the subject line, and don’t forget to include your name.
+3. E-mail your submission to us in PDF format no later than midnight Pacific time Monday, June 15th (Week Four Deadline) at [email protected].
+Put WRITERCIZES Week Four in the subject line, and don’t forget to include your name.
 Every submission receives a scoresheet and feedback.

-4. We will announce the Week Three Winner on Wednesday June 10th — along with the Week 4 (final) challenge.
+4. We will announce the Week Four Winner on Wednesday June 17th.

 5. Your submission will be reviewed and graded by a CI senior story analyst.
 The opinion of the CI analyst is final.